Phrogz/RUIC/README.md

 - Report unused assets (in a format suitable for automated destruction)
 - Report missing assets (and who was looking for them)
 - Gobs more unit tests
-- Parse .material files
-- Navigate through scene graph hierarchy (parent, children)
-- Parse .lua files (in case one references an image)
+- Parse .lua headers (in case one references an image)
 - Parse render plugins
 - Read/edit animation tracks
 - Find all colors, and where they are used
-- Path to element
-- `element/'relative.path.resolving'`
 - Visual actions for State Machines
 - Create new presentation assets (e.g. add a new sphere)
 - Modify the scene graph of presentations